reimertz/brand-colors/README.md

 #brand-colors

-This is a collection of branding colors from all the major companies.
+A collection of brand colors for the effective web developer. works flawlessly with scss, less, sass and css.

 ###Installation